Software-Applications/restaurant-analysis-py/README.md

     MY_EMAIL_ADDRESS = "<Your email address>"  # (SendGrid will use this email to send notification to detination email addresses)

 ### Google Drive
-To use google drive api to write data to google sheets, we need to set up a service account and generate its associated JSON credentials file.
+To use google drive api to write data in google sheets, we need to set up a service account and generate its associated JSON credentials file.
 Follow the below steps in sequential order
   + Click on this [link](https://console.developers.google.com)
   + Create a new project, and give it your own name.
 Go inside the project.
   + From the menu, go to API & Services
-  + Search and enable Gogle Drive API and Google Sheet API
+  + Search and enable Google Drive API and Google Sheets API
   + From the project dashbord, click on 'Create Credentials' to create a service account Key
   + Select a name for your service account.
 Give it 'Owner' role.
 Make sure for the JSON is selected for key type
   + The above step will download a file to your computer.
 Rename this file as gcreds.json, and copy it to google_credentials folder in project respository